Art and Design Education

 Our approach to art and design education is distinguished by a willingness to look to other disciplines for inspiration.
 In recent years, we have drawn upon the work of artists, educators, and scholars in diverse fields such as play and performance, museum education, and community art and design education.
 As reflective practitioners and researchers, students are prepared to work effectively in diverse cultural contexts and to apply interdisciplinary perspectives in a variety of educational settings.

-You will be required to be fingerprinted in preparation for observing and teaching in New York City’s public schools in your first semester.
+Students will be required to be fingerprinted in preparation for observing and teaching in New York City’s public schools.

 Assistant to the Chair